rurabe/standard-reducer/README.md

 ## Why would I use this?

-Using the Standard Reducer makes your reducers consistent and predictable, and eliminates boilerplate both in creating your reducers, and dispatching actions.
-Instead of writing a custom reducer function for each store, just drop a Standard Reducer in and use the standard API.
-Don't worry, if you have to do something tricky you can always just write a custom reducer instead.
+The Standard Reducer is designed to make your reducers consistent and predictable, and eliminates boilerplate throughout your app.
+Instead of writing a custom reducer function for each store, just drop a Standard Reducer in and use the standard, predictable, consistent API.
+Don't worry, if you have to do something tricky you can always just write a custom reducer to handle that edge case.

 ```javascript
   combineReducers({